 High-ceilinged rooms with subtle period cornicing, Victorian fireplaces, a stained glass ship set into a window and, of course, the old bank vault, make a characterful framework for a pared back interior where white-clothed tables and comfortable chairs take pride of place.
 As indeed they should do, as it's all about the food here.

 The focus is intensely seasonal and local, so menus change frequently - often on a daily basis, depending on what's available.
-A list of twenty or so suppliers given on the first page credits the produce that underpins the day's menu; ranging from Cuinneog butter and buttermilk and Velvet Cloud sheeps yoghurt and milk (all from Co Mayo) and vegetables from Castleruddery Organic Farm (Co Wicklow) to Thornhill Duck (Co Cavan), rare breed pork (Redmond Fine Foods, Dublin) and a host of nearby growers and suppliers of fish and seafood, the carefully selected suppliers indicate the care that's taken with the foundations of Cathal's excellent cooking.
+A list of twenty or so suppliers given on the back page credits the produce that underpins the day's menu; ranging from Cuinneog butter and buttermilk and Velvet Cloud sheeps yoghurt and milk (all from Co Mayo) and vegetables from nearby MacNally Family Farm (North Co Dublin) to Thornhill Duck (Co Cavan), rare breed pork (Redmond Fine Foods, Dublin) and a host of other nearby growers and suppliers of fish and seafood, the carefully selected suppliers indicate the care that's taken with the foundations of Cathal's excellent cooking.

 The menus are short and relaxingly decision-free - and all (dinner, vegetarian, Sunday lunch) follow the same pattern.
-All you have to do is choose a main course from the two offered, and then sit back with a glass from the equally well selected drinks list and enjoy the procession of dishes that will be presented and explained by enthusiastic young chefs, then cleared by the front of house staff.
+All you have to do is choose a main course from the two offered, and then sit back with a glass from the equally well selected drinks list and enjoy the procession of dishes that will be presented and explained by the enthusiastic and well-versed front of house staff.

 The sequence begins with house breads (including a light potato bread - not to be confused with the better known Northern Irish speciality) with delicious accompaniments, quickly followed by more tasty morsels (a mini onion crumpet, perhaps, with a Boyne Valley Bán custard, and a bite-sized chicken terrine with truffle mayonnaise).
 Then a little palate-cleanser - if you're lucky you may get a shot of chilled beetroot soup with cherry & buttermilk, it's a revelation.